HaitaoMao/Baidu-ULTR/proposal.md

 The [unigram_dict_0510_tokens.txt](https://drive.google.com/file/d/1HZ7l7UDMH9WvLVoDu-_uqLNjF5gtBe2g/view?usp=sharing) is a unigram set that records the high-frequency words using the desensitization token id.

-- Unbiased Learning to Rank
+## Unbiased Learning to Rank
-  - For unbiased learning to rank,
+  For unbiased learning to rank task, you are required to train a ranking model with the Large Scale Web Search Session Data.
+However, **the Expert Annotation Dataset and extra datasets are not allowed for training the ranking model**.

-- Pre-training for Web Search
+## Pre-training for Web Search

- For pre-training,
+ For pre-training for web search task, you are required to pre-train a PLM with the Large Scale Web Search Session Data and finetune the PLM with **the Expert Annotation Dataset**.
+ Here is the [PLM](https://github.com/ChuXiaokai/baidu_ultr_dataset) for reference.

 - Metric
   - The following evaluation metric is employed to assess the performance of the ranking system.
 The Discounted Cumulative Gain (DCG) is a standard listwise accuracy metric and is widely adopted in the context of ad-hoc retrieval.
 For a ranked list of N documents, we use the following implementation of DCG: